 The Ocular Trauma Service is an integrated multi-specialty service with over 25 Board Certified eye surgeons representing NYEE's Anterior Segment, Retina, and Oculoplastic Services.
-Coverage is 24-hours a day, with a triage officer represented by the Senior House Staff.
 Patients are referred from the tri-state area, as well as from around the world for primary and secondary repair of complex ocular injuries.

 About Eye Injury

 Eye injury is a leading cause of monocular blindness in the United States, second to cataract as the most common cause of visual impairment.
 Just over 1 million people in the U.S. and 42 million around the world are blind from trauma.
 Causes of eye injuries vary and are most often related to injury from blunt objects (31%) or sharp objects (18%).
 Other causes include: motor vehicle accidents (9%), pellet guns (6%), nails (5%), hammer on metal (5%), fireworks (5%), guns (5%), falls (4%), and explosions (3%).

 NYEE is a national eye trauma center with expertise in treating patients with severe ocular trauma.
 Many eye trauma patients are referred from other institutions and practices for the NYEE's expertise and specialized equipment.
 Advances in evaluating traumatic injuries [1,2] and novel surgical techniques [3-6] have been developed at NYEE and disseminated to other trauma surgeons around the world to help in restoring vision to eyes with severe traumatic injuries.
 The mission of the Eye Trauma Service is to provide acute, comprehensive ophthalmic medical and surgical care for severe eye, orbital, and ocular adnexal injuries.